Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Factors influencing treatment with chemotherapy

-More patients with ED SCLC have greatly impaired performance status at the time of diagnosis than do patients with LD.
+More patients with ED SCLC have greatly impaired performance status at the time of diagnosis than patients with LD.
 Such patients have a poor prognosis and tolerate aggressive chemotherapy or combined-modality therapy poorly.
 Single-agent intravenous, oral, and low-dose biweekly regimens have been developed for these patients.[

 Other studies have tested intensive one-drug or two-drug regimens.
 A study conducted by the Medical Research Council demonstrated similar efficacy for an etoposide-plus-vincristine regimen and a four-drug regimen.[